unified-naming-convention/NamingStandard/api/closures.md

 # Closures

-These functions are used to create, identify, and edit Lua or C closures.
+These functions are used to create, identify, and modify Luau closures.

 ---